avantifellows/otp-service/README.md

 ### Query Parameters
 `phone` : The number must be in pure numeric format with no special characters. <br/>

 `msg` : The message that needs to be sent.
 It can contain alphanumeric & special characters.
-The message must contain %code%.
+The message must contain `%code%`.
-Default is "%code% is your OTP from Avanti Fellows." <br/>
+Default is `"%code% is your OTP from Avanti Fellows."` <br/>

 `otpCodeLength` : This is the length of OTP.
 It must be a positive integer less than or equals to 10.
 Default is 4. <br/>

 `otpCodeType` : This parameter specifies a type of OTP.
-3 values are permitted NUMERIC(only numbers), ALPHABETIC(only alphabets), ALPHANUMERIC(mix of numbers and alphabets)
+3 values are permitted NUMERIC (only numbers), ALPHABETIC (only alphabets), ALPHANUMERIC (mix of numbers and alphabets).
 Default is NUMERIC. <br/>

 `code`  : The OTP code that needs to be verified.